Silicon Graphics: High-end server market

 The second generation system, originally called SN-1 but later SN-MIPS, was released in July 2000, as the Origin 3000.
 It scaled from 4 to 512 processors, and 1,024-processor configurations were delivered by special order to some customers.
 A smaller, less scalable implementation followed, called Origin 300.

 In November 2002, SGI announced a repackaging of its SN system, under the name Origin 3900.
 It quadrupled the processor area density of the SN-MIPS system, from 32 up to 128 processors per rack while moving to a "fat tree" interconnect topology.

 In January 2003, SGI announced a variant of the SN platform called the Altix 3000 (internally called SN-IA).
 It used Intel Itanium 2 processors and ran the Linux operating system kernel.
 At the time it was released, it was the world's most scalable Linux-based computer, supporting up to 64 processors in a single system node.
 Nodes could be connected using the same NUMAlink technology to form what SGI predictably termed "superclusters".

 In February 2004, SGI announced general support for 128 processor nodes to be followed by 256 and 512 processor versions that year.

 In April 2004, SGI announced the sale of its Alias software business for approximately $57 million.

 In October 2004, SGI built the supercomputer Columbia, which broke the world record for computer speed, for the NASA Ames Research Center.
 It was a cluster of 20 Altix supercomputers each with 512 Intel Itanium 2 processors running Linux, and achieved sustained speed of 42.7 trillion floating-point operations per second (teraflops), easily topping Japan's famed Earth Simulator's record of 35.86 teraflops.
 (A week later, IBM's upgraded Blue Gene/L clocked in at 70.7 teraflops.)

 In July 2006, SGI announced an SGI Altix 4700 system with 1,024 processors and 4 TB of memory running a single Linux system image.

 Hardware products

-Some 68k and MIPS-based models were also rebadged by other vendors, including CDC, Tandem Computers, Prime Computer and Siemens-Nixdorf.
+Some 68k- and MIPS-based models were also rebadged by other vendors, including CDC, Tandem Computers, Prime Computer and Siemens-Nixdorf.

-SGI Onyx and SGI Indy series systems were used for game development for the Nintendo 64.
+SGI Onyx and SGI Indy series systems were used for video game development for the Nintendo 64.